What is an immediate needs annuity, and how does it work?

 As the name implies, a person taking out an immediate needs annuity will usually be in immediate need of long-term care.

 This might be in a residential care home or nursing home, but equally it might be care in their own home.
-It needn’t be round-the-clock care, but might be as little as a few visits per month.
+It needn’t be round-the-clock care, and it could be as little as a few visits per month.

 More typically, this kind of annuity will be used to pay for large amounts of regular care that might be expensive over the long term.

-It is a way of safeguarding against the risk of running out of money and relying solely on the state (which is usually inadequate).
-What do I need to do to buy an immediate needs annuity?
+It is a way of safeguarding against the risk of running out of money.

 What must I do to buy an immediate needs annuity?